kattemolle/HVQE/README.md

 A python package tailored to Variational Quantum Eigensolvers for the Heisenberg model, with optional GPU acceleration.
 Documentation, with plenty examples, is contained in the docstrings of the files outlined under [Files and folders](##files-and-folders).

-This code and data is used in:<br>
+This code and data are used in:<br>
 Variational quantum eigensolver for the Heisenberg antiferromagnet on the kagome lattice<br>
 Joris Kattemölle and Jasper van Wezel<br>
 [Phys.
 Rev. B **106**, 214429 (2022)](https://doi.org/10.1103/PhysRevB.106.214429)